GridOPTICS/GridPACK/docs/markdown/required/PETSC.md

 On some platforms, the backend hardware is different from the front end, meaning that software compiled on the front end can only be run on the back end (compute nodes).
-This is a problem for the PETSc build, which creates small programs and runs them as part of the configuration procedure to see identify properties of the system.
+This is a problem for the PETSc build, which creates small programs and runs them as part of the configuration procedure to identify properties of the system.

 The work-around for this is to configure PETSc using the